fmateoc/entity-matching/README.md

 ## Step 3: Cleanup with Google Jules

-I didn’t want to clean up all the Opus mess by hand, so I tried **Google Jules**.
+I didn’t want to clean up all the Opus mess by hand, this would have defeated the purpose of testing AI tools on an end-to-end project.
+In my initial plan, I would have tried Claude Code at this stage, but it can not be tried for free, not even with the \$20 plan, and, I strongly suspect, not even with the next, \$100+ plan, I would have needed to pay on top of that for usage.
+Plus, at best, it would have used behind the scenes the same Opus model that had already dissapointed in the previous step.
+The situation seems very similar with GPT5.
+Luckily, I stumbled upon **Google Jules**.

 Caveat: Jules can’t work on your local filesystem—you have to push your code to GitHub.
 That’s why this repo exists.